 Out of the causes of action listed above, negligence is the most likely course.
 To prove this, you will have to show that the nursing home breached a duty, that this caused damage and that the facility's staff is to blame.
 These are the basic elements to establish a negligence claim.
 Of course, you should consult with an experienced lawyer for more information.

-For assistance with nursing home issues in Utah, contact TR Spencer and Associates.
+For assistance with nursing home issues in Utah, contact T.R.
+Spencer Law Office.